 The Board of Trustees of Pearl River Community College desires to invest any and all excess funds of the College to earn the maximum amount of interest possible while preserving the safety and integrity of those funds.

-- The President and Dean of Business Services are authorized to invest any and all excess funds of the College to meet the goal established by the Board subject to the following guidelines.
+- The President and Vice President for Business and Administrative Services are authorized to invest any and all excess funds of the College to meet the goal established by the Board subject to the following guidelines.

 - Excess funds are invested in safe, secure instruments to ensure that no unnecessary risks exist.